 Recently pet owners seem to be turning away from traditional pet names like Smokey, Fido, Fluffy and Rover in favor of human names.
 According to Dr David Mason, Adelaide animal husbandry director, the trend toward unique dog names correlated with pets playing a more prominent role in the lives of many owners.
 It is heartening to note that dogs are now getting names shared by no other dog, as owners follow baby naming trends and choose multiple, unusual and hyphenated names.
 Owners are increasingly naming their dogs using foreign words or after fictional characters such as Aslan from The Lion, the Witch and the Wardrobe.

-Finding an unique dog name is not an easy task.
+Finding an unique dog name is not an easy task, especially a husky dog name.
 Consider it as a perfect occasion for the whole family to get together to discuss and suggest a name for your pet.
 Children can sometimes come out with a name that is unique and funny.
 Here are a few guidelines that should be of help in your naming effort.

 - Choose a name that your dog can easily recognize.